prefect421/es-theme-lcars-p42/README.md

 # es-theme-lcars-p42!

-Step into the latest computer interface the 24th century has to offer with this ST:TNG LCARS inspired theme for EmulationStation on RetroPie
+Step into the latest computer interface the 24th century has to offer with this ST:TNG LCARS inspired theme for EmulationStation.

-This theme has been tuned to run on RetroPie at a resolution of 1920x1080.
+This theme has been tuned to run at a resolution of 1920x1080.
 <hr>
 <h3>Screen Shot</h3>